brandenespinoza/brandenespinoza.github.io/_posts/2023-08-22-the-way-of-men.md

 		* The very essence of masculinity is rooted in the tribal nature of men.
 		* Men gravitate towards groups for mutual defense, camaraderie, and shared purpose.
 	* Thoughts
-		* It seams reasonable to assume that this drive for mutual defense and shared purpose is experienced by modern men in modern society.
+		* It seems reasonable to assume that this drive for mutual defense and shared purpose is experienced by modern men in modern society.
 I keep getting the impression that Donovan dismisses this as so much of his brand depends on primitivism.
 But I think men could benefit from the idea that they are supposed to be in mortally risky situations, that they are supposed to depend on each other for mutual defense, friendship, and purpose.
-The takeaway is that maybe we should encourage men to pursue risks even more than they do.
+		* The takeaway is that maybe we should encourage men to pursue risks even more than they do.
 Perhaps we can leverage this entire framework by making our work PROFESSIONALLY risky if not MORTALLY so.

 1. **Chapter Two: The Perimeter**
 	* Notes
 		* Men must establish and defend boundaries, differentiating between 'us' and 'them'.